HMoreira2020/PageTurners/notes.md

 - [ ] Add conditional for ownership in view and in controller before delete and edit actions
 - [X] PREVENT A USER FROM REVIEWING A BOOK TWICE
 - [x] USER CAN DELETE A BOOK OF OF A LIST

-Homepage
-searcg books by title and by author sort books by genre and rating
+- [ ] Would like to add filter by rating on homepage

-ownership conditionals for user actions edit, update, new, create - double check sorting books from dropdown or filter on show page add admin stlying
+AUTHORIZATION - ownership conditionals for user actions edit, update, new, create - double check REQUIRE ADMIN  - admin for books and genres handling new, edit and delete STYLING

+DRY UP CODE
+HELPERS
+PARTIALS
+FIX IMAGES